You can apply artistic effects to a picture or a picture fill to make the picture look more like a sketch, drawing, or painting.

 Click the artistic effect that you want.
 You can move your mouse pointer over any of the effect thumbnail images, and use Live Preview to see what your picture will look like with that effect applied, before you click the one that you want.

 To fine tune the artistic effect, click Artistic Effects Options at the bottom of the list of thumbnail images.
-In the Format Picture pane, you can apply a variety of additional effects, including shadow, reflection, glow, soft edges, and 3-D effects.
+In the Format Picture pane or dialog box, you can apply a variety of additional effects, including shadow, reflection, glow, soft edges, and 3-D effects.

 Apply a color effect or picture correction